 You can also add a splash of pickle juice to the salad in place of a bit of the vinegar if you'd like.

 Can you use frozen cauliflower?

-I recommend not using frozen cauliflower as it gets too mushy, you want it to have the same texture as potatoes so this doesn't work well.
+We recommend not using frozen cauliflower as it gets too mushy.
+You want it to have the same texture as potatoes so this doesn't work well.

 Can you use a different Kiolbassa sausage?

 Totally!
-I love the Jalapeño Beef in this recipe but you can use whatever sausage you have on hand as well.
+We love the Jalapeño Beef Kiolbassa in this recipe but you can use whatever sausage you have on hand as well.
 We typically choose grass-fed beef if available because it is higher in omega 3’s, has a better fat profile than standard beef, and a higher concentration of nutrients and antioxidants.
 You can also use a plant-based sausage like Beyond Meat.